georglauterbach/uncore/documentation/content/development.md

 #### Variable Names

 Write variable names in their long form and **do not use abbreviations**.
-Using abbreviations are unnecessary as their do not impact final binary size and they are clutter the readability.
+Abbreviations are unnecessary as they do not impact final binary size and they clutter the readability of the code.
 There is simply no reason to write

 ``` RUST
 // bad